Deep-MI/Deep-MI.github.io/research/brainprint.md

 <div class="lab-wrap rp-page">

 Our BrainPrint tools provide shape descriptors of neuroanatomical structures and require a [FastSurfer](/research/fastsurfer/) or FreeSurfer segmentation as a pre-processing step.
-BrainPrint is based on "ShapeDNA", a spectral shape descriptor well suited for the analysis of non-rigid bendable shapes like biological structures.
+BrainPrint is based on " ShapeDNA", a spectral shape descriptor well suited for the analysis of non-rigid bendable shapes like biological structures.

 ## Spectral Shape Analysis

 In spectral shape analysis we employ the spectrum of the Laplace-Beltrami operator as a shape descriptor for the analysis of shape differences.
 The main advantage is that this descriptor is **isometry invariant** — distances measured along the surface stay the same regardless of pose.
 So a hand with different finger positions or a person in different body postures will be (near) isometric.
 We are thus able to identify similar deformable objects even if they cannot be aligned with a rigid transformation.

 {::nomarkdown}
 <figure class="rp-fig">